bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

 ### `document.querySelector`

 `querySelector` (and `querySelectorAll`) is a new method that takes a CSS style selector as it's argument.
 Remember that we can ask for classes in CSS using the `#`, ids using the `.`, and elements by using the element name (eg: `'body'`).
 These selectors will use the same format.
-It is best to only use ids with `querySelector` because it will only return the first item matching that slector.
+It is best to only use ids with `querySelector` because it will only return the first item matching that selector.

 ```javascript
     let div = document.querySelector('#divId');